 Can You Remove Collateral From an Auto Loan?

-This is an interesting question and one that begs the question: What collateral was used to obtain an auto loan in the first place?
-In one scenario, let's assume you leased a car and now you have been giving the opportunity to buy it or finance it until it is paid off completely.
-In this case, the title can be deemed the collateral by the lender and in most cases is as you have to sign a power of attorney giving the lender the authorization to obtain the title of the vehicle.
+This is an interesting question and one that raises the question: What collateral was used to obtain an auto loan in the first place?
+In one scenario, let's assume you leased a car and now you have been given the opportunity to buy it or finance it until it is paid off completely.
+In this case, the vehicle title serves as the collateral for the lender—in most cases, you must sign a power of attorney authorizing the lender to obtain the title.

 How Can You Remove Collateral from an Auto Loan?

-Depending upon the size of the collateral originally used, a payday loan would suffice if it would remove the collateral that's up to $1000.
-But what if the collateral is more than $1000?
-In our research, we have found that there are individuals who have used their titles as collateral.
-This is presuming that the car has been paid off, and the collateral is being utilized for loans for some other purpose.
-It must be said, however, that this is a very risky venture.
-The best way to determine how to remove the collateral from an auto loan is to discuss this question with the lender.
-Another possibility is to ask a family member to loan you the money equal to the collateral you put up for the auto loan.
+Depending upon the size of the collateral originally used, a payday loan might suffice to cover it if the amount is up to $1000.
+But what if the collateral exceeds $1000?
+In our research, we have found that some individuals use their car titles as collateral for title loans.
+This presumes the car has been paid off and the title is being used for other purposes.
+However, this is a very risky venture.
+The best way to determine how to remove collateral from an auto loan is to discuss the question directly with the lender.
+Another possibility is to ask a family member to loan you money equal to the collateral value.

 Catch-22

-Speaking of collateral, unless you can absolutely afford to apply for a loan without using collateral, albeit car, mortgage, or loan wherein the collateral used is put at risk; you decrease any and all chances that you won't lose your car, your home, or suffer negative credit ratings or reduce your credit scores that will affect any future loans you may need.
-One of the great lessons learned is that collateral is a form of money that could, at any time, become due and payable.
+Speaking of collateral, unless you can absolutely afford to apply for a loan without using collateral—whether for a car, mortgage, or other loan where the collateral is at risk—you greatly increase your chances of losing your car, your home, or suffering negative credit ratings that will affect future loans.
+One of the great lessons learned is that collateral is a form of security that could become due and payable at any time.
 Avoid it at all costs.